-Let go all your monotonous daily routine and feel the wilderness adventure close to nature.
-Nepal is an ideal destination to savor breathtaking creations of Mother Nature.
-Upper Dolpo Trek is the best off the beaten trekking route of Nepal.
-For years various trekking regions like Everest, Annapurna, Langtang and Manaslu regions are luring abundance of trekkers in Nepal.
-If you wish to tame untainted and less explored mystical places of Nepal then Upper Dolpo Shey Gompa trek is the best trekking route of Nepal.
-Info Trekking Nepal presents meticulously picked itinerary included guided trek in Nepal at the most competitive price.
+Let go of your monotonous daily routine and feel the wilderness adventure close to nature.
+Nepal is an ideal destination to savor the breathtaking creations of Mother Nature.
+Upper Dolpo Trek is the best off the beaten trekking route in Nepal.
+For years various trekking regions like Everest, Annapurna, Langtang, and Manaslu regions are luring an abundance of trekkers in Nepal.
+If you wish to tame untainted and less explored mystical places of Nepal then Upper Dolpo Shey Gompa Trek is the best trekking route in Nepal.
+Info Trekking Nepal presents a meticulously picked itinerary including guided treks in Nepal at the most competitive price.
 Moreover, explore the new trail and savor the virgin beauty of Mid Western Nepal.

 Upon our landing at Kathmandu, a delegate from Info Trekking Nepal will lift us up from the airplane terminal and take us to our lodging.
 Toward the evening, we may take a rest or visit Info Trekking Nepal's office.
 At night, there will be an appreciated supper facilitated by Info Trekking Nepal.
 For supper, you will be served incredible true Nepalese cooking.
 Overnight in Kathmandu.

 After our short journey in Kathmandu, we take 60 minutes in length flight from Kathmandu to Nepalgunj, situated in Western Nepal.
 Nepalgunj, a town close to the Nepal-India outskirt, is additionally the entryway to Simikot, Humla.
 The town itself is an intriguing Terai town that grandstands the assorted culture of Nepal.
 In Nepalgunj, we visit the neighborhood showcase, smaller than usual zoo and adjacent towns.
 Overnight in Nepalgunj.